Laxman Pai: Career

-Pai's works
+Works

 From 1947 to 1950 Pai was largely inspired by Goan subjects and the concept of Indian miniatures.
 His initial works speak about the Goan way of life, as can be seen from his paintings depicting the 'Zambaulim Shigmo' or the process of feni-making.
 Pai was also inspired by ancient Egyptian sculptures.
 He listened to music when he painted.
 His favourites included Kumar Gandharv, Bhimsen Joshi and Kishori Amonkar.
 Pai painted various paintings based on different ragas of Indian classical music.
 In his works, he gives a visual interpretation to the moods of the music as determined by the vibrations of the notes.
 His painting series,'Musical Moods' (1965) was inspired by Indian classical ragas.
 Pai used to also play the sitar and the bansuri.

 His paintings are in the collection of Ben and Abby Grey Foundation, New York Public Library, Berlin Museum, Centre national des arts plastiques, Madras Museum, Nagpur Museum, National Gallery of Modern Art, New Delhi, and Punjab University Museum.